bnb-chain/greenfield/docs/core-concept/gas-fees.md

 However, on application-specific blockchains like Greenfield, the primary factor determining the transaction fee is no longer the computational cost of storage, but rather the incentive mechanism of Greenfield.
-For example, creating and deleting a storage object consumes similar I/O and computational resources, but Greenfield incentivizes users to delete unused storage objects to free up more storage space, resulting in much cheaper transaction fees for the latter.
+For example, creating and deleting a storage object consumes similar I/O and computational resources, but Greenfield incentives users to delete unused storage objects to free up more storage space, resulting in much cheaper transaction fees for the latter.

 Therefore, we abandoned the gas meter design of cosmos-sdk and redesigned the gashub module to determine the gas